Adenia globosa

 Adenia globosa is a species of flowering plant in the passionflower family, Passifloraceae.
 It is native to tropical Africa, where it occurs in Ethiopia, Kenya, Somalia, and Tanzania.
 It is known as mpaga in Swahili.

 Description

 This is a shrub or climbing plant with a warty trunk up to 8 meters tall when growing erect.
 It may take a shorter, wider form, becoming globular in shape and over 2 meters wide.
-It is usually succulent and it has thorns up to 8 centimeters long.
+It is usually succulent and thorns up to 8 centimeters long.
 The alternately arranged leaves are entire and triangular in shape or divided into 3 lobes.
 The blade is no more than 7 millimeters long.
 There is one gland near the base.
 The greenish flowers are solitary or borne in cymes of up to 5 in the leaf axils.
 The species is dioecious, with male and female flowers on separate plants.
 The male flower is up to 2 centimeters long with 5 stamens, and the female flower is about one centimeter long with three styles.
 The fruit is a green, leathery, rounded or oval capsule up to 3 centimeters long.